cashongo/chef-cog_security/README.md

 # cog_security-cookbook

-This cookbook
+This cookbook implements security policies for Cash on Go.

 ## Supported Platforms

-Linux, centos and debian
+Amazon Linux, CentOS and Debian

 ## Attributes